-Challenge number Detail of challenge 1 Assessments, observations and monitoring indicate that disadvantaged pupils have greater difficulties with phonics, reading, vocabulary and writing than their peers.
+Challenge number Detail of challenge 1 Assessments, observations and monitoring indicate that disadvantaged pupils have greater difficulties with English , in particular , phonics , reading , vocabulary and writing than their peers.
 This negatively impacts their development as readers.
 School is now using Twinkl Phonics as our validated phonics reading scheme.
-Extra resources are being put into reading across the asked as a view that all of a view in the basis available first tracking in school, ensuring that all of our pupils have quality first teaching in reading throughout the week.
+Extra resources are being put into reading across the school, ensuring that all of our pupils have quality first teaching in reading throughout the week.
 School will also work closely to support parents in helping their children to access quality reading materials at home.
-2 There has been a negative impact on pupils' mental health and wellbeing.
+School's English leaders are accessing Manor English Hub's accelerating progress and attainment in English CPD.
+2 There has been a negative impact on pupils' mental health and wellbeing .
 It remains a priority for school to continue to ensure that pupils have regular opportunities to discuss, understand and work on their mental health and wellbeing.
 Wellbeing time, and wellbeing and resilience interventions help support children as necessary.
-3 Access to enrichment opportunities, including educational visits, extracurricular activities and music lessons.
+3 Access to wider opportunities and enrichment opportunities, including educational visits, extra-curricular activities and music lessons.
 Limited parental funds can be considered to negatively impact on pupils' overall attainment and engagement.
 These findings are supported by the EEF and DfE national studies.
 Some of our disadvantaged families and pupils need help and support to access these opportunities.
 This can be in the form of providing subsidised sessions for pupils.
-4 Our attendance data indicates that 24% of disadvantaged children have been classed as persistently absent at some point during the autumn term.
+4 Attendance rates for pupils eligible for PP are 92.1% at the end of autumn term 2023 (below the 95.4% of all children across school and the 96% target for children nationally.)
+This reduces their school hours and causes them to not make the rapid and sustained progress they need as they move through our school.
+Our attendance data indicates that 40% of disadvantaged children have been classed as persistently absent at some point during the autumn term.
 Absenteeism negatively impacts pupil progress.
-These children are monitored by SLT, office staff and the Educational Welfare Officer, who work closely with these children and their families to help understand any underlying cause of their absence in order to overcome barriers.
+These children are monitored by SLT, office staff and the Educational Welfare Officer, who work closely with these children and their families to help understand any underlying cause of their absence in order to overcome barriers and plan for greater support and improvements.
 We are also aware that these disadvantaged pupils may have greater academic difficulties.
 These children are tracked carefully with specific intervention put in place to ensure that they are making progress.
-5 Many of our pupils with additional needs have suffered as there has been a lack of face to face support from many external agencies due to Covid and its continuing impact.
+5 Maths focus - Assessments and observations indicate that the education and wellbeing of many of our disadvantage pupils have been impacted by partial school closures to a greater extent than for other pupils.
+These findings are supported by national studies.
+This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations.
+6 Many of our pupils with additional needs have suffered as there has been a lack of face to face support from many external agencies due to Covid and its continuing impact.
 School has continued to screen all pupils in EYFS in terms of SALT (speech and language) - to identify their attainment levels and allow teachers to group pupils.
 Appropriate intervention programs are then devised.